 A celebration of longstanding Italian food traditions, ingredients and flavours, The Authentic Italian Table is a food festival dedicated to bringing back the country’s acclaimed cuisine in its purest form.
-Together with the Italian Chamber of Commerce of Ontario, Centennial College and the Italian Food Style Education (IFSE) Culinary Institute, our very own District Chef Michael Wilson embarked on an intensive five-day culinary journey across Liguria, Piedmont and Valle d’Aosta, Italy, with three other Ontario chefs.
+Together with the Italian Chamber of Commerce of Ontario, Centennial College and the Italian Food Style Education (IFSE) Culinary Institute, our own District Chef Michael Wilson embarked on an intensive five-day culinary journey across Liguria, Piedmont and Valle d’Aosta, Italy, with three other Ontario chefs.

 How did you get involved with the program?